run-ai/docs/docs/admin/runai-setup/advanced/non-root-containers.md

 * The flag ``--run-as-user`` starts the container with a specific user.
 The user is the current Linux user (see below for other behaviors if used in conjunction with Single sign-on).
 * The flag ``--prevent-privilege-escalation`` prevents the container from elevating its own privileges into root (e.g. running ``sudo`` or changing system files.).

+Equivalent flags exist in the Researcher User Interface.
 ### Run as Current User

 From a Linux/Mac box, run: